-When the original or updated BIOS file is found, the utility reads it and starts updating the corrupted BIOS file.
+When the BIOS file is found, the utility reads it and starts updating the corrupted BIOS file.

 '''

 Bad BIOS checksum.
 Starting BIOS recovery...

 Checking for floppy...

 Floppy found!

-Reading file "P5QL.ROM".
+Reading file "P5QSE2.ROM".
 Completed.

 Start flashing...

 '''

 DO NOT shut down or reset the system while updating the BIOS!
 Doing so can cause system boot failure!